 to be able to register as a charity?
 8 whole years of legal fees.
 They only just got the OK in August 2020, but not before the case bounced between the Charities Registration Board, the High Court (twice), the Court of Appeal and the Supreme Court.

 It all boiled down to whether protecting the environment is a public good worthy of being considered a charitable purpose.
 To us, it seems obvious that it should be.

-In our case, we don't have the kind of resources to be dragged through the courts for years.
-So we want to be upfront with our supporters - we are a nonprofit but we are not a registered charity.
+For a small nonprofit running on the smell of an oily rag (and literally fighting the emissions from oily rags), we just don't have the capacity to trudge through an uncertain legal framework.
+So we want to be upfront with our community - we are a nonprofit, but we are not a registered charity.